 Science is catching up with the wisdom of traditional healers in South America.
-Papain can play a significant role in the breakdown of toxins and is a powerful antiseptic, digestive aid, antioxidant and anti-inflammatory agent.
+Papain can play a significant role in the breakdown of toxins and is a powerful digestive aid and antioxidant.

 How Does Papain Work?